axelvaldez/radical-companies/_posts/rfiction/and-then-universe/2023-01-22-we-headed-for-the-cliff.markdown

    width="70%"
    alt="">
  </div>

 <h1>Foundation</h1>
- <p>I took a while, but I finally figured out that meaning and belonging were about people.
+ <p>It took me a while, but I finally figured out that meaning and belonging were about people.
 I had to let go of my framework, they one I had grown up in, and then it all made sense.
 A young womam explained it simply and powerfully, &ldquo;What makes each of us whole is that our actions are meaningful to all of us.
 Sometime it isn&rsquo;t, so we say something.
 All of us, together, have to work for each of us.
 If not, you up and leave.&rdquo;</p>
  <p>After that, the rest of them became a lot more clear.</p>
  <p>Decentralization and transparency where the highest commitments of these communities.
 With these in hand, anybody could challenge any decision. &ldquo;Will that make us more or less decentralzed?&rdquo; Some groups had retreated to the <span class="_paradigm">FIAT</span> way, to more and more centralization of power and need-to-know.
 But many more were getting more and more decentralized and transparent as they grew.
 And how they grew!</p>
  <p>As transparency grew, playfulness became more prevalent, and innovation blossomed.</p>